About Diabetes

 Open Mouth With Dental Equipment

 The saliva in your mouth protects against dryness, food particle and bacteria build-up, and tooth decay.
 When you have diabetes, your body tends to make less saliva—which means less protection.
 Diabetes can also increase the amount of glucose in your saliva, leading to more bacterial growth and plaque build-up.
+This is why diabetes care and dental care go hand in hand.

-Gum disease is an infection that affects the soft tissue in your mouth and can destroy the bones that hold your teeth in place.
-Ongoing high blood glucose (blood sugar) levels contribute to gum disease getting worse, which is why diabetes care and dental care go hand in hand.
+Over time, high blood glucose levels can lead to gum disease.
+Gum disease is an infection that affects the soft tissue in your mouth and can wear away the bones that hold your teeth in place.

 Signs of Gum Disease